Skylar1245/CSE-3241/README.md

 - Kate Goertz
 - Skylar Stephens
 - Haley Bonidie
-- Gywnn Barnholtz
+- Gywn Barnholtz

 ## Folder Structure

 The workspace contains two folders by default, where:

+- `src`: the folder containing all java files
+    - `data`: the folder containing all csv files to populate an empty database to our schema
-- `src`: the folder to maintain sources
+    - `sql `: the folder containing sql code to create the database to our schema
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).